Last updated on May 30th, 2022 at 09:58 pm

 You’ll spend about 2-3 hours trekking through the national park in the dark in a quest to spot its many nautical residents.
 We spotted a lemur, a sleeping bird, monkeys, and plenty of frogs!

 Khao Sok’s best tour is the Cheow Lan Lake tour.
 You can do either a day trip or an overnight tour, and I highly recommend the latter.

 I have done this overnight trip twice, once with my hostel on a basic lake house, a second time through Khao Sok Lake Tour staying at a much nicer bungalow.
 See my in depth review here.

 Massages in Khao Sok

 The general price point for an one hour Thai Massage in Khao Sok is 300 baht and upwards, which is more than the usual 250 baht around Thailand.
 I went to Aunchalee Thai Massage and had an okay experience.
-The massage itself was decent but the staff kept talking to each other so it wasn’t very relaxing.
+The massage itself was decent and might just be what you need after a long day hiking.
+Although the staff kept talking to each other so it wasn’t very relaxing.